A review with us will ensure you fully understand your plans, maximise your savings & the investments. With no presure or obligation to stay!

 Take your Tax-Free Cash

-Some clients think they should take all their tax-free cash in one go and if you have a mortgage to repay or a large spending need this may be sensible.
+Some clients think they should take all their tax-free cash in one go and if you have a mortgage to repay or a particular large spending need this may be sensible.
 However, drawing all your tax-free cash to leave some of it sitting in a low interest and taxable savings account is rarely sensible.

+Some schemes can have “protected tax-free cash” meaning more than the standard 25% is available tax-free so more care is needed before making any decisions.
 Flexible drawdown allows you to take your cash using a “phased approach” – ie: taking your tax-free and taxable cash in “chunks” over a period of time.

 Remember, all experts working at Financial Fortress offer a FREE and no obligation 1st meeting.
 Get in touch now!